sciencehistory/software_inventory/README.md

-# Science History Instite software inventory
+# Science History Institue software inventory

 Our sofware inventory is an internal website to help us track which Institute colleagues are using what software.

 ## Installation

 This is a Drupal 9 site.
-To create a dev environment, you will need Composer, Drush, an Apache server, PHP >=7.3, and MySQL.
-(All these are easy to install via Brew, if you are working on a Mac.)

 This setup is largely taken from  https://matti.dev/post/setup-install-drupal-9-with-composer-and-drush.
-It is not guaranteed to work (this is an internal website) but may save you some time.
+It assumes a basic knowledge of the Drupal ecosystem, and, considering how quickly Drupal changes, your mileage may vary.

+### Requirements

+1. Composer
+2. Drush
+3. Apache
+4. PHP >= 7.3
+5. MySQL

+All these are easy to install via Brew, if you are working on a Mac.

+### Preliminaries

-Make sure you have a copy of the production database on hand at:
+Make sure you have a copy of the production database on hand at `software_inventory_from_production.sql`.

-software_inventory_from_production.sql;

 Create an empty Drupal project:
 ```